 The teaspot.com says – Bags of tea are generally mass-produced.
 Often the leaves contained in a bag have been picked, processed, and packaged by machine.
 In contrast, premium loose-leaf teas are carefully hand-selected.

-Did you know the more times you use the tea bag or loose tea in a tea ball or tea envelope, the more you weaken the caffeine.
+Did you know the more times you use the tea bag or loose tea in a tea ball or tea envelope, the more you weaken the caffeine?
 You can get the same flavor but less caffeine.
-I think its a wonderful trick.
-I hope you will go out and try some loose leaf tea, come back and share what flavors you like.
+I think it’s a wonderful trick.
+I hope you will go out and try some loose-leaf tea, come back, and share what flavors you like.